CORE SUPPORTS

 Assistance with Social and Community Participation

-In the latest NDIS Price List (Support Catalogue), the rate paid for the support worker may vary based on day of week, time of day, the intensity of support required and the ratio of support workers.
+In the latest Price List (Support Catalogue), the rate paid for the support worker may vary based on day of week, time of day, the intensity of support required and the ratio of support workers.
 Remember, if you are self managed you can negotiate what you pay your support worker.

 You could use this funding for a Disability Support Worker to support you to travel to and attend a music concert.